ADesprets/igraphql/README.md

 Aggregation pipelines run with the db.collection.aggregate() method do not modify documents in a collection, unless the pipeline contains a $merge or $out stage.
 In the following aggregation, I have created 3 stages:

-- Perform the let outer join
+- Perform the left outer join
 - Sort by continent
 - Specify only some fields (projection)